Sugar refinery: Affination

-The raw sugar is stored in large warehouses and then transported into the sugar refinery by means of transport belts.
-In the traditional refining process, the raw sugar is first mixed with heavy syrup and centrifuged to wash away the outer coating of the raw sugar crystals, which is less pure than the crystal interior.
-Many sugar refineries today buy high pol sugar and can do without the affination process.
+Sugar purity is measured by polarity, which reflects the percentage of sucrose.
+Nowadays many sugar refineries buy such high pol sugar that they can do without the affination process.

+The purpose of the affination step is to remove the molasses film / coating that still surrounds the raw sugar crystals while minimizing any dissolving of the crystals.
+The raw sugar is dropped into a mixer, typically a trough of about 35 feet length by 3 feet width and 4 feet depth.
+Here it is mixed with affination syrup to form a mixture called 'magma' of about 92 Brix.
+It exits the mingler into a mixer through a grating that catches foreign matter and hard lumps.
+The mixer is typically a 37.5 feet long, 3 ft 4 inches wide and 8 ft 6 inches high.
+Here the magma is mixed and heated at a temperature between 43 and 60 °C. At the bottom of the mixer are chutes to the centrifuges.

+In the centrifuges, the syrup is separated from the magma by pushing it through the retaining screen in the centrifuge's side.
+This leaves the crystals in the centrifuge and also a residual syrup film that is removed by hot-water (82 °C+) washing of the crystals while still in the basket.
+The washed crystals are then plowed from the centrifuge.

+This 'affination sugar' is then brought to the melter.
+This typically is a round tank of 12 feet diameter and 6 feet height.
+Here the sugar is mixed with high-purity sweetwater and agitated by paddles.
+This mixture is heated by steam, melting the crystals in the sweetwater to form a liquor commonly called melt liquor.

 Purification

-In the purification step, the juice is mixed with hot milk of lime (a suspension of calcium hydroxide in water).
+The purification step consists of combinations of clarification and decolorization.
+All clarification treatments include mixing the melted liquor with hot milk of lime (a suspension of calcium hydroxide in water).
 This treatment precipitates a number of impurities, including multivalent anions such as sulfate, phosphate, citrate and oxalate, which precipitate as their calcium salts and large organic molecules such as proteins, saponins and pectins, which aggregate in the presence of multivalent cations.
 In addition, the alkaline conditions convert the simple sugars, glucose and fructose, along with the amino acid glutamine, to chemically stable carboxylic acids.
 Left untreated, these sugars and amines would eventually frustrate crystallization of the sucrose.

-Carbonatation
+The most important clarification processes are carbonatation and phosphatation.

-In the carbonation step carbon dioxide is bubbled through the alkaline sugar solution, precipitating the lime as calcium carbonate (chalk).
+If carbonatation is applied, carbon dioxide is bubbled through the alkaline sugar solution, precipitating the lime as calcium carbonate (chalk).
 The chalk particles entrap some impurities and absorb others.
 A recycling process builds up the size of chalk particles and a natural flocculation occurs where the heavy particles settle out in tanks (clarifiers).
 A final addition of more carbon dioxide precipitates more calcium from solution; this is filtered off, leaving a cleaner, golden light-brown sugar solution called "thin juice".